QuanyuTang/dirichlet-eigenvalue-ratio-verification/README.md

 **Yixin He, Quanyu Tang, and Haiqi Zhang, “Counterexamples to a higher-index Dirichlet eigenvalue-ratio conjecture.”**

+## Preprint status

+The manuscript was submitted to arXiv on August 10, 2026 and is currently on hold pending moderation.
+The arXiv identifier and link will be added here once the submission becomes publicly available.

+A fixed snapshot of the manuscript and verification code is available as **Release `preprint-v1` (August 11, 2026)**.

 The script `verify_exact_arithmetic.py` verifies the exact computations used in the proof, including:

 * the Rayleigh sums appearing in the paper;